Emergency Medical Services Section

 - Is a forum that addresses fire service based-EMS issues.

 - Provides guidance and direction to the IAFC board and membership on fire service EMS issues.

 - Represents fire service-based EMS issues to the federal government and other interest groups.

-The Section is one of the IAFC's largest sections with over 1,300 members...
+The Section is one of the IAFC's largest sections with more than 2,000 members...
 More

 Emergency Medical Services: There’s Always Something